 We have a whole article dedicated to the best waterfalls in Arizona.
 But real quick, here are three easy ones:

-- Water Wheel Falls: The Water Wheel Falls in Payson is a prime spot for travelers looking for sightseeing, picnicking, fishing, and taking a cool dip.
+- Water Wheel Falls: This fall in Payson is a prime spot for travelers looking for sightseeing, picnicking, fishing, and taking a cool dip.
 Named after the famous Water Wheel along the trail, it’s only a short 15 min hike to the falls, which is doable even when the heat is intense.
 A swimming hole with icy cold water cascades down 80+ feet of unique rock formations.

-- Apache Falls: Near Cibecue Falls, the hike to Apache Falls is only 1-mile roundtrip and an easy hike for beginners taking about 10 minutes to walk.
+- Apache Falls: Near Cibecue Falls, the hike to this is only 1-mile roundtrip and an easy hike for beginners taking about 10 minutes to walk.
 The falls are hidden in the Salt River Canyon with a low elevation gain and a rock formation.
 Bring your swimsuit!

 7. Head to the Swimming Holes